 Option 2: Submit three exams from the approved list.
 One exam must be from a Science or Math discipline, one exam must be from an English or Social Science discipline, and the third exam may be from a discipline of the student’s choice.

 Option 3: Submit an academic portfolio through the Common Application, Universal College Application, or Brandeis Application, including:

 - One graded analytical writing sample from 11th or 12th grade, including the grades and comments for the paper from the instructor.
 Examples of acceptable writing samples include expository writing, essay exams, or research papers.
 We cannot accept creative writing.

 - One additional recommendation written by an academic teacher from an 11th or 12th grade course.

 Additionally, international students for whom English is not their native language should submit results from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Applicants who, for four or more years, have attended a high school where the primary language of instruction is English are exempt from this requirement.

-Full information concerning testing may be obtained from secondary school guidance counselors or directly from the agencies administering the exams.
+Full information concerning testing may be obtained from secondary school counselors or directly from the agencies administering the exams.

 For information on the SAT contact the College Board Headquarters.

 For information on the ACT, contact the American College Testing Program.

 For information on TOEFL, contact the Educational Testing Service.